You can’t talk about First Nations food without talking about First Nations culture.

 And you can’t talk about First Nations culture without talking to First Nations people.

 So it stands to reason that any meaningful conversation about First Nations food has to involve First Nations voices.
 And yet.
-In the 233 years since colonisation began on this land, First Nations voices have largely been excluded, overlooked and ignored in such discussions.
+In centuries since colonisation began on this land, First Nations voices have largely been excluded, overlooked and ignored in such discussions.

 Little wonder, then, that despite being the custodians of more than 60 millennia of knowledge, Indigenous people make up just a tiny segment of Australia’s bush-food industry.
 (A survey by native food collective Bushfood Sensations puts Indigenous representation within the industry at less than one per cent.)
 Or that First Nations representatives, having been burnt and taken advantage of in the past, are understandably wary of newcomers.
 Or that bush tucker remains scarcely more than a footnote in the Australian food narrative.